Karuk-UC Berkeley Collaborative Co-founders

 Keywords: Karuk Tribe, Department of Natural Resources, youth, dipnet fishing, eco-cultural restoration

 Jennifer Sowerwine is a cooperative extension specialist in the Department of Environmental Science, Policy and Management at UC Berkeley.
-She is a founding member of the Karuk-UCB Collaborative and Principal Investigator on the 5-year USDA-NIFA-AFRI grant titled, “Enhancing Tribal Health and Food Security in the Klamath Basin of Oregon and California by Building a Sustainable Regional Food System” (2012-2017).
+She is a founding member of the Karuk-UCB Collaborative and Principal Investigator on the 3-year USDA-NIFA-AFRI grant titled “Karuk Agroecosystem Resilience and Cultural Foods and Fibers Revitalization Initiative: xúus nu’éethti – we are caring for it” (2018-2020).
+She was Principal Investigator on the 5-year USDA-NIFA-AFRI grant titled, “Enhancing Tribal Health and Food Security in the Klamath Basin of Oregon and California by Building a Sustainable Regional Food System” (2012-2017).
 Her work aims to engage diverse stakeholders across the spectrum of the food system through participatory and collaborative research methodologies to examine and co-create solutions to achieve equitable and sustainable food systems.
 Her research examines the cultural politics of resource access and the relationship between bio-cultural diversity, food security, food sovereignty and human health.
 She has extensive experience in collaborative design, implementation and management of multi-disciplinary projects with diverse stakeholders in cross-cultural settings.

 Keywords: biocultural diversity, food, tribal health, food security, urban and peri-urban agriculture, sustainable food systems, food safety